 Usage Scenarios

 The Core Security level MAY be used for production environments and is most appropriate for intra-enterprise connectivity.
-It is NOT RECOMMENDED for environments, even intra-enterprise environments, that need be “secure”.
+It is NOT RECOMMENDED for environments, even intra-enterprise environments, that require a higher level of security.

 Security Level 3 – Inter-Enterprise Security